- B 1 DIVISIONAL PATRIARCH

 - A man who rules a Church, a family, home, or tribe.

 - The holder of this office is appointed by the Patriarch and will hold office as his life adorns the word of God.

 - A high dignitary of the priesthood empowered to invoke blessings.

 - He is to serve the Mystical Order at the pleasure of the Patriarch.

-- Must have attain the age of fifty (50) years and have been ordained for more that five years as a Bishop.
+- Must have attained the age of fifty (50) years and have been ordained for more than five years as a Bishop.

 - He must hold at least a certificate in Administration or Management

 - He shall hold office as long as his life adorns the Word of Almighty God.

 - The Ordination and Consecration Committee shall prepare all documents and instruments for such ceremony to be final and sealed with the SEAL of the Church.

 - The Divisional Patriarch shall maintain his title and respect of office after his retirement and shall function as the adviser to the Mystical ORDER and Mystical COURT.
 He shall take the name PATRIARCH EMERITUS.